Met Office decadal prediction system: DePreSys

 DePreSys is the Met Office decadal climate prediction system (Smith et al., 2007).

-DePreSys uses the Hadley Centre Coupled Model version 3, HadCM3.
+DePreSys now uses the latest version of the Met Office coupled climate model, the Hadley Centre Global Environment Model version 3, Met Office climate prediction model: HadGEM3 family.
 Initialisation is achieved by relaxing to full-depth analyses of ocean temperature and salinity (Smith and Murphy, 2007), and atmosphere analyses of winds, temperature and surface pressure.
-Tests for past cases show that initialisation improves the forecast skill of globally-averaged surface temperature throughout the decade (Smith et al., 2007).
-Updated decadal forecasts, along with verification of previous forecasts, are available from the experimental seasonal to decadal predictions web page.
+Until 2012, DePreSys used the earlier Hadley Centre Coupled Model version 3, Met Office climate prediction model: HadCM3.
+Tests for past cases using this model show that initialisation improves the forecast skill of globally-averaged surface temperature throughout the decade (Smith et al., 2007).
+Updated decadal forecasts, along with verification of previous forecasts, are available from the experimental Forecasts web page.